 Connected quality management not only provides a more comprehensive picture of the product design and related quality issues, it creates a traceable audit history of each revision in context with direct links to quality records.
 This is especially important as complex medical device manufacturers must manage many internally designed assemblies to function with externally supplied parts.
 Managing quality issues for multiple product lines, versions of the same product, and suppliers is simpler when you have a product foundation based on the bill of materials (BOM).
 This allows every impacted team optimal visibility and access to information to help engineering, purchasing, quality, and manufacturing teams introduce products and enhance regulatory compliance

 Ultimately, a product-centric approach recognizes that quality is important beyond just compliance.
 Connecting quality with product design and development history helps promote continuous improvement.
 Additionally, a single system captures key decisions by all impacted teams, making it much easier to design new products while responding to audits with confidence.

 Quality management depends on accurate, comprehensive data

-Linking product development to key quality processes like corrective and preventive action (CAPA) reduces resolution cycle time, while allowing disparate teams to work more efficiently with a single source of truth.
-Furthermore, by managing the product development process in context with quality, teams have more information to gain insights to analytics throughout the product lifecycle.
+Linking product development to key quality processes like corrective and preventive action (CAPA) reduces resolution cycle time while allowing disparate teams to work more efficiently with a single source of truth.
+Furthermore, by managing the product development process in context with quality, teams have more information to gain insights into analytics throughout the product lifecycle.